 A late night is guaranteed and it’s a great chance for some team bonding.

-Upon arriving in Feldkirch and after a heavy night out in Koblenz, some teams will grab a bite to eat in the hotel and have an early night, others will continue to party and venture into the medieval city where there's an unlimited choice of entertainment from restaurants to bars and clubs.
+Upon arriving in Garmisch-Partenkirchen and after a heavy night out in Koblenz, most teams will grab a bite to eat and have an early night, others will continue to party and venture into this famous resort where there’s a great choice of entertainment from restaurants to bars.

 The actual destination that teams will be staying at is San Dona’ di Piave, which is just a short hop from both Venice and the beach resort of Lido di Jesolo.
 This provides the best of both worlds.
 You can visit Venice, stop for some lunch in St Mark’s Square, and take in the unique atmosphere of this city on the water.

 Alternatively you can just chill out on the beach or take a walk along the 10 mile long promenade of Lido di Jesolo.
 San Dona’ di Piave is a city in it’s own right with a population of around 40,000 people where there are plenty of places to eat and drink.

 As today is a comparatively short driving day, what about stopping off at Lake Garda, Italy’s largest lake and a must on any visitor’s itinerary.
 Here you have the chance to take a speedboat out onto the lake and drive it yourself.
 With it’s micro climate it is more like southern Italy, so why not just pull up at the side of the road and take in those views.